- Does your plant start to develop yellow leaves?

 Many people don’t realise how hungry these plants really are.
 Feeding also helps prevent the leaves from going yellow BUT DON’T FEED when the plant is flowering!
-Just use a general purpose houseplant fertilizer and follow the instructions on the bottle.
-Though some garden centres now sell special feeds for poinsettias.
+Just use a general-purpose houseplant fertilizer such as Growth Technology Houseplant focus (affiliate link) and follow the instructions on the bottle.
+Usually, they need feeding once every two weeks.

-You will notice the white sap that seeps from the slightest wound in the leaf or stem.
-I’ve always wash my hands once I have come in contact with the white sap.
+You will also have noticed a white sap that seeps from the slightest wound in the leaf or stem.
+I’ve always washed my hands once I have come in contact with that sap.
 I read last year that about 8% of the population have an allergy to latex.
 And out of that 8% – 40 % of those people have an allergy to poinsettia sap.
-Every time those people come in contact with the sap their allergy gets worse.
-So eventually coming in contact with the sap could put the person into anaphylactic shock…scary!
+Every time one of those comes in contact with the sap their allergy gets worse.
+So eventually coming in contact with the sap could put the person into anaphylactic shock – scary!

 For all the rest of us who thankfully don’t have that allergy just don’t let any of the sap get into your eyes or mouth as it’s an irritant.
 It’s best to keep young children away from the plants as they will find that oozing milky white sap quite intriguing I’m sure.
 It’s also best to keep it out of reach of any pets you have in the home.
 The plant is not poisonous but as you can see a few can have severe reactions.
 So it’s best to be cautious.